Catholic Charities Regional Agency

-- This project works with people leaving the criminal justice system with mental illness and at risk of homelessness.
+- This project works with people leaving the criminal justice system with mental illness and/or substance abuse, and at risk of homelessness.

 - People leaving the State Correctional System or the County Jail or Community Corrections Association are eligible for the program.
 Specific concerns are for employment, housing and linkage to treatment and other community resources.

 * This service is only available in Mahoning and Trumbull counties.

 - Individual one-on-one and group sessions are available to provide education on budgeting, credit, credit reporting, scams, predatory lending, and the importance of establishing a savings plan.
 Group sessions may be tailored to meet the group’s needs.

 This is a specific program for any person experiencing a pregnancy, or their significant others, that they deem a crisis situation.
 Generally it is for families with children 0 to 3 years old.

 The First Step Program provides information to birth parents needed to help them plan for themselves and their unborn child.
 This service offers:

 - Limited emergency financial assistance

 - Connects clients with community resources to help them plan to parent.

 - Provide information concerning the adoption option (all phases), as well as the parenting option.